Miami’s New and Pre-Construction Condo Update: May 2020

 Two-tower Condo Replacement of La Playa de Varadero – Sunny Isles Beach

-Replacing the La Playa de Varadero condo-hotel, developers Fortune International Group and the Château Group have finally picked up pace for this project that has been in the works since 2014.
+Replacing the La Playa de Varadero condo-hotel, developers Fortune International Group and the Château Group picked up the pace for this project that has planned since 2014.
 Obtaining a $119 million loan from Bank OZK, pre-development work has already begun on this 1.2 million sq. ft. property.
 The twin tower, oceanfront development is set to feature 490 luxury condo residences with resort-style amenities and 435 feet of direct beach frontage.

-Find a pre-construction you like?
+Interested in one of these Miami pre-construction condos?
 Call an expert today at (786) 930 4220 for details.
 Or, read our comprehensive guide to buying pre-construction condos in Miami for more information.